-There is a question mark hanging over the occupational health profession, around understanding what the post-COVID-19 workplace could look like.
-As emlployees continue to work from and COVID-19 continues to plight workplaces, businesses and the economy, human resource and wellbeing professionals have a lot of questions to think about.
+There is a question mark hanging over the occupational health profession, around understanding what the post-COVID-19 workplace looks like.

-As organisers of the National Workplace Health and Wellbeing Conference we have put together a list of 32 Workplace Wellbeing Questions HR and Wellbeing Professionals should be asking themselves in the current situation.
+As organisers of the National Workplace Health and Wellbeing Conference we have put together a list of 32 Workplace Wellbeing Questions HR and Wellbeing Professionals should ask themselves in light of the current situation.

 It's no exaggeration to say the look of the modern workplace has dramatically changed already, as have employees' expectations of their employer when it comes to supporting their mental and physical wellbeing.
-Here are 32 wellbeing questions which all HR & Wellbeing professionals must ask themselves when reviewing their organisation's workplace wellebing policies.
+Here are 32 health and wellbeing questions which all HR & Wellbeing professionals must ask themselves when reviewing their organisation's workplace policies to ensure wellbeing at work.

 - Does our strategy cover mental and physical wellbeing as a joint issue?